Statewide Junior ACT Information

 Why: ACT is a graduation requirement.

-What to bring: 2 pencils, a photo id, an acceptable calculator.
+- An acceptable calculator.
 Know whether your calculator is permitted?
 Check ACT Calculator Link or call 1-800-496-4681 for the most up to date recording.

 Helpful ACT Prep Information: Click Here

 Statewide ACT Questions & Answers

 - Which law requires students to take the ACT/SAT in the 11th grade year?
 Per state law, T.C.A. § 49-6-6001, effective July 1, 2007, “every public school student shall take an examination at grade eleven (11).
 This assessment shall be approved by the commissioner of education and provide information to assist in developing interventions for the purpose of improving student preparation for postsecondary achievement.”
 The commissioner of education has designated the ACT and SAT as qualified assessments for this purpose.